X

 • 2 Granny Smith apples, cored and diced

-Spread the almonds on the baking sheet and bake, stirring occasionally, until golden and fragrant, about 10 minutes.
-Transfer immediately to a plate to cool.
+Spread the almonds on the baking sheet and bake, stirring occasionally, until golden and sweet smelling, about 10 minutes.
+Put on a plate to cool right away.

 In a medium saucepan, bring 3 cups of water to a boil.
 Add the rice.
 Reduce heat and cover.
-Keep adding water as necessary to prevent the rice from drying out.
+Keep adding water as needed to keep the rice from drying out.
 Simmer until the rice is tender, about 45 to 60 minutes.
 Pour through a fine-mesh strainer to drain.
 Return the rice to the saucepan and stir in the dried cranberries.
 Cover and set aside.

 In a small bowl, whisk together the oil, vinegar and sugar.

 In a large bowl, combine the rice and diced apples.
 Add the oil mixture and toss to coat evenly.
-Serve warm or cold on individual plates.
+Serve warm or cold.
 Top with toasted almonds.

 Nutritional analysis per serving